WildernessLabs/Documentation/docs/Guides/Getting_Started/Deployment/macos/index.md

+---
+layout: Meadow
+title: Deploying a Meadow App in MacOS
+subtitle: Guides and documentation for Meadow
+---

 # Deploy a Meadow Test App

 To verify that your Meadow OS is installed correctly and everything is setup, you should deploy a known working test app.
 We've provided an app that controls Meadow's onboard RGB led.